 Twice a year we bring the team together on a company offsite where we spend a week working on projects, present work, discuss strategic topics, and getting to know each other better.
 Having these occasional physical meetups help team members to feel connected on a higher level.
 In between offsites, some teams have smaller meetups to work on specific team projects, and we have a daily/weekly/monthly meetings over video to see each other.

 I’m proud to say that my past experiences profoundly influenced the setup that we currently have at Mapillary.
 I’ve seen where things went well and what didn’t when teams tried to scale their remote team.
 To me, the foundation period is critical when scaling a distributed team.
-The Mapillary base consists of deeply rooted values like Transparency, Empowerment, and Community that keeps the team tightly together throughout the ride.
+The Mapillary base consists of deeply rooted values like Transparency, Feedback, Empowerment, and Community that keeps the team tightly together throughout the ride.
 Every existing or new process is built with our values and future team growth in mind.

 The main challenges of scaling will be keeping teams as productive and manageable as possible, let team members feel motivated throughout their career path, and finding new talent.